 Let’s go tip a few along The Southern Reach, shall we?

 The best stories always begin on an old, somewhat forgotten highway.

 This section of the Brewer’s Loop stretches over 110 miles – none of it on boring interstates or turnpikes.
 We’re heading west to east through Columbia, Schuylkill, Carbon and Monroe Counties, and we’re taking the scenic route.
 There’s tons of history in just about every little corner of this trip.
 Peeling off and discovering what makes NEPA tick is highly encouraged.
-The road brings us to seven brewery stops in six unique towns, but, as we plod along, you’ll likely find dozens of delightful detours.
+The road brings us to 11 brewery stops in 8 unique towns, but, as we plod along, you’ll likely find dozens of delightful detours.

 There’s so much to see and do along the way.
 Go ahead and make a day of it.
 Plan on lunch at a local eatery.
 Combine your beer-inspired journey with a long, peaceful hike.
 Or, earn those cold beers with a classic NEPA adventure.